canhminhdo/FOM/README.md

-# A tool written in Maude for checking the word problem in free orthomodular lattice using model checking
+# A tool for checking the word problem in free orthomodular lattices using model checking

 ## 1. Features